Damien Williams

-Damien Williams (born April 3, 1992) is an American former professional football running back.
+Damien Williams (born April 3, 1992) is an American former professional football player who was a running back in the National Football League (NFL) for 10 seasons.
 He played college football for the Oklahoma Sooners and was signed by the Miami Dolphins as an undrafted free agent in 2014.
 Williams was also a member of the Kansas City Chiefs, Chicago Bears, Atlanta Falcons, Las Vegas Raiders, and Arizona Cardinals.
 He won Super Bowl LIV with the Chiefs by scoring the game-clinching touchdown on a 38-yard run with less than two minutes left in the game.

 Early life

 Williams was born in San Diego, California.
 He played varsity football at El Cajon Valley High School as a freshman.
 Over the next three years, Williams played high school football at Mira Mesa Senior High School.

 College career

-Williams was originally expected to play college football at Arizona State but did not meet the ACT test score requirement.
+Williams was originally expected to play college football for Arizona State but did not meet the ACT test score requirement.
 Therefore, he played at Arizona Western College before transferring to the University of Oklahoma in 2012.

 In November 2013, Williams was dismissed from Oklahoma after violating team rules.
 In two seasons with the Sooners, he rushed for 1,499 yards with 18 touchdowns, including a 95-yard touchdown run against Texas in 2012.